 KINDLE edition Buy from Amazon

-The poem ENERGY LAUGH was in the July 31st edition of THE BEANO - one of the world's longest running children's comics!
+The poem ENERGY LAUGH was published in the THE BEANO - one of the world's longest running children's comics!

 Martin was interviewed and performed on BBC’s BLUE PETER.
-The book is featured on Blue Peter’s Bookclub website.
+The book was featured on Blue Peter’s Bookclub website.

 Martin also read poems on BBC Radio 4's series SAVING SPECIES and on BBC Radio Bristol.